Skip to Main Content

 DATE, DATEDIF, DATEVALUE, DAY, DAYS, EDATE, EOMONTH, HOUR, ISOWEEKNUM, MINUTE, MONTH, NETWORKDAYS, NETWORKDAYS.INTL, NOW, SECOND, TIME, TIMEVALUE, TODAY, WEEKDAY, WEEKNUM, WORKDAY, WORKDAY.INTL, YEAR, YEARFRAC

-ABS, AVERAGE, CEILING, CONCAT, CONCATENATE, EVEN, FLOOR, INT, JOIN, LEFT, LEN, LOWER, MEDIAN, MID, MOD, MODE, ODD, PROPER, RAND, RANDBETWEEN, RIGHT, ROMAN, ROUND, ROUNDDOWN, ROUNDUP, SPLIT, SUBSTITUTE, SUBTOTAL, TEXTJOIN, TRIM, TRUNC, UPPER
+ABS, AVERAGE, CEILING, CONCAT, CONCATENATE, EVEN, FLOOR, INT, JOIN, LEFT, LEN, LOWER, MEDIAN, MID, MOD, MODE, ODD, PROPER, RAND, RANDBETWEEN, RIGHT, ROMAN, ROUND, ROUNDDOWN, ROUNDUP, SPLIT, SUBSTITUTE, SUBTOTAL, TEXTJOIN, TEXTSPLIT, TRIM, TRUNC, UPPER

 SORT, SORTBY, TRANSPOSE